 At GreenThumb we are not only keenly aware of our obligations to customers but also our environmental responsibilities.
-Hence we are working hard to follow Pesticide related guidance provided in the Sustainable Use Regulations 2012 related to pesticide use.
+Hence we are working hard to follow pesticide related guidance provided in the Sustainable Use Regulations 2012 related to pesticide use.
 This means you may notice a slight change in how we control weeds in your lawns.
 Please find below questions we anticipate being asked and their corresponding answer.

-GreenThumb have treated my lawn for many years but recently I have noticed that they do not seem to be spraying the whole of the lawn.
+GreenThumb has treated my lawn for many years but recently I have noticed that they do not seem to be spraying the whole of the lawn.
 I thought I was paying for a weed and feed?

-The herbicides that we use are ‘post emergence selective herbicides’.
+The herbicides that we use are ‘post-emergence selective herbicides’.
 What does that mean?

-The products that we use and how we use them is controlled by recognised agencies that enforce environmental related Government guidelines.
-As a responsible and compliant company we are always looking to improve our processes and effectiveness when it comes to treating our customers’ lawns.
+The products that we use and how we use them is controlled by recognised agencies that enforce environmental, related Government guidelines.
+As a responsible and compliant company, we are always looking to improve our processes and effectiveness when it comes to treating our customers’ lawns.
 One way that we can do this is by controlling the way in which we apply herbicides.
 Target spraying instead of blanket spraying every lawn demonstrates that we take our responsibilities seriously in this regard.

-The herbicide generally works over a three week period.
+The herbicide generally works over a three-week period.
 If, during that time, you notice an increase in weeds then please contact your local branch to ask them to come make an assessment.
 At this time we may decide to apply some more herbicide to the plants that have come through after this period.